hodinsay/BMW-Bike-Homepage-Website-Design/README.md

 # BMW Bike Website Design

 A website showcasing a BMW bike color designs.
-The website showcase different colors of the same bike.
+The website can display different colors of the same bike.

 **Link to the Website**: